Maya-Claveau/pp5-kosmo-creations/README.md

 ## **Acknowledgments**

 - Amazing Tutors from Code Institute, they not only helped me to fix the problems, also guide me and provide more information to learn from it.
 I also learnt how they debug and the thinking process where to look and how to find the problem in the first place.
+Special shout out to Joshua from the Tutor's team, I lost count on how many times he helped/guided me to figure out where to look and what could be causing the problem.
+I really couldn't have done it without his support.

 - My mentor who is supporting me all the way and giving me more ideas and challenges